Amusia: History

 In order to determine if Monica's disorder was amusia, she was subjected to the MBEA series of tests.
 One of the tests dealt with Monica's difficulties in discriminating pitch variations in sequential notes.
 In this test, a pair of melodies was played, and Monica was asked if the second melody in the pair contained a wrong note.
 Monica's score on this test was well below the average score generated by the control group.
 Further tests showed that Monica struggled with recognizing highly familiar melodies, but that she had no problems in recognizing the voices of well-known speakers.
 Thus, it was concluded that Monica's deficit seemed limited to music.
 A later study showed that not only do amusics experience difficulty in discriminating variations in pitch, but they also exhibit deficits in perceiving patterns in pitch.

 This finding led to another test that was designed to assess the presence of a deficiency in pitch perception.
 In this test, Monica heard a sequence of five piano tones of constant pitch followed by a comparison sequence of five piano tones in which the fourth tone could be the same pitch as the other notes in the sequence or a completely different pitch altogether.
 Monica was asked to respond "yes" if she detected a pitch change on the fourth tone or respond "no" if she could not detect a pitch change.
 Results showed that Monica could barely detect a pitch change as large as two semitones (whole tone), or half steps.
 While this pitch-processing deficit is extremely severe, it does not seem to include speech intonation.
 This is because pitch variations in speech are very coarse compared with those used in music.
 In conclusion, Monica's learning disability arose from a basic problem in pitch discrimination, which is viewed as the origin of congenital amusia.

 Research

-Over the past decade, much has been discovered about amusia.
+Since the early 2010s, much has been discovered about amusia.
 However, there remains a great deal more to learn.
 While a method of treatment for people with amusia has not been defined, tone differentiation techniques have been used on amusic patients with some success.
 It was found with this research that children reacted positively to these tone differentiation techniques, while adults found the training annoying.
 However, further research in this direction would aid in determining if this would be a viable treatment option for people with amusia.
 Additional research can also serve to indicate which processing component in the brain is essential for normal music development.
 Also, it would be extremely beneficial to investigate musical learning in relation to amusia since this could provide valuable insights into other forms of learning disabilities such as dysphasia and dyslexia.